mirasto/sky-weather/README.md

 ├── types/          # Domain-specific TypeScript interfaces and models └── utils/          # Pure logic helpers, geospatial tools, and constants
 ```

 ---

+## 📖 Usage Examples

+### 🔍 Searching for a Location

+- Click the search bar at the top of the interface.
+- Type a city name (e.g., "London", "Kyiv", "New York").
+- Select the correct location from the dropdown suggestions.
+- The dashboard will instantly update with local data.

+### 🌗 Toggling Themes
+- Access the settings menu (gear icon).
+- Toggle between Light, Dark, or System Sync modes.
+- Your preference is persisted across sessions.

+---